-Rank Location SP M Goal Objective Time Frame Resources Required 0003 Santa Rosa 01 06 Market the DM and DT programs to SRJC students and to Sonoma County residents.
+Rank Location SP M Goal Objective Time Frame Resources Required 0001 Santa Rosa 01 02 Market the DM and DT programs to SRJC students and to Sonoma County residents.
 Increase the number of students enrolling in our DM and DT programs.
-2023-2024 Program Coordinators' time.
+2024-2025 Program Coordinators' time.
+0002 Santa Rosa 02 01 Follow up more with people who show interest in our nutrition programs, and those who take the first few classes of our programs, to continue to pursue their education.
+Discuss and overcome barriers to continuing their education.
+Increase the number of students who complete our DM and DT programs.
+2024-2025 Program Coordinators' time.